ibexa/documentation-user/docs/personalization/scenarios.md

 We strongly encourage adding several models to a scenario in order to avoid empty recommendation boxes.
 In the configuration interface there is a matrix provided for the configuration.
 You can drag available models from the left side into the scenario matrix on the right side.

+If your models support additional differentiators, you can apply them here: pick a context from a drop-down with a list of available context options, and/or select *Use submodels* checkbox to group all products based on a selected attribute.
+For more information, see [Advanced model configuration](recommendation_models.md#advanced-model-configuration).

 ![Scenario configuration matrix](img/scenario_matrix.png)

 The scenario configuration field has several rows.
 Models located in the same row will be used in parallel and the result will contain an equally distributed mixture of all used model results (horizontal configuration).
 Models located on the second and third row will be used only if models from the row above return no or not enough results (vertical configuration).